Icinga/icingadb-web/doc/04-Security.md

 `icingadb/filter/services` will only allow users to access matching services.
 Other objects remain unrestricted.
 It should be one or more [filter expressions](#filter-expressions).

-### Blacklists
+### Denylists

-Blacklists prevent users from accessing information and in some cases will block them entirely from it.
+Denylists prevent users from accessing information and in some cases will block them entirely from it.

 > **Note:**
 >
-> Blacklists from multiple roles will further limit access.
+> Denylists from multiple roles will further limit access.

 Name                         | Description
 -----------------------------|------------------------------------------------------------------
-icingadb/blacklist/routes    | Prevent access to routes that are part of the list icingadb/blacklist/variables | Hide custom variables of Icinga objects that are part of the list
+icingadb/denylist/routes    | Prevent access to routes that are part of the list icingadb/denylist/variables | Hide custom variables of Icinga objects that are part of the list

-`icingadb/blacklist/routes` will block users from accessing defined routes and from related information elsewhere.
+`icingadb/denylist/routes` will block users from accessing defined routes and from related information elsewhere.
 For example, if `hostgroups` are part of the list a user won't have access to the hostgroup overview nor to a host's groups shown in its detail area.
 This should be a comma separated list.
 Possible values are: hostgroups, servicegroups, contacts, contactgroups

-`icingadb/blacklist/variables` will block users from accessing certain custom variables.
+`icingadb/denylist/variables` will block users from accessing certain custom variables.
 A user affected by this won't see that those variables even exist.
 This should be a comma separated list of [variable paths](#variable-paths).
 It is possible to use [match patterns](#match-patterns).